Know your rights when you rent in Boston

 - a credit check fee, or

-- a finder’s fee for renting their own apartment, unless the property owner is a Realtor.
+- a finder’s fee for renting their own apartment, unless the property owner is a licensed broker.

 Brokers can charge fees on top of property owner fees.
 Brokers have to give you a written notice that states how much the fee will cost.
 It also must tell you how you need to pay the fee, and if the fee usually only applies if you enter into a rental agreement.